anchore/oss-docs/content/docs/user-guides/sbom/syft-json.md

   "cpes": [
     {
       "cpe": "cpe:2.3:a:openssl:openssl:1.1.1k:*:*:*:*:*:*:*",
-      "source": "nvd" // Where CPE came from
+      "source": "nvd-dictionary" // Where the CPE was derived from (nvd-dictionary or syft-generated) }
-    }
   ],
   "purl": "pkg:apk/alpine/openssl@1.1.1k",
   "metadata": {} // Ecosystem-specific fields (varies by type) }
 ```

-The `cpes` array includes a `source` field indicating where the CPE came from.
-CPEs with `source: "nvd-dictionary"` provide better accuracy for downstream vulnerability matching, while `source: "syft-generated"` are heuristically generated.

 ### File